antony-jr/QArchive/README.md

 **Refer the wiki for more information on Compiling ,** [Compiling with QArchive](https://github.com/antony-jr/QArchive/wiki/Compiling)

+# Deploying your apps

+I really recommend you all to use dynamic linking on all platforms and then pack it with simple containers this way you can
+avoid the overhead of static compiling and also make it just work! :dog:

+In windows you can simply throw in the dll files and compress it into a setup file and distribute it to the users but its
+different in linux , refer this [Qt Doc](http://doc.qt.io/qt-5/linux-deployment.html) for information on deploying qt apps.

+In addition you can use [AppImages](https://github.com/appImage/appimagekit) and [linuxdeployqt](https://github.com/probonopd/linuxdeployqt).

 # Thank You ![Thank You](https://img.shields.io/badge/Always-Say%20Thank%20You!-blue.svg?style=flat-square)

 I really need to thank the developers of this libraries for creating it because QArchive is elegant because of them! :heart: